 As the target is immobilized, it changes how the current applied to the solution affects the graphene.
-Changes in any exposed charge groups or to the configuration of the target alters the conductance, and the change in conductance is captured in the output data.
+Changes in any exposed charge groups or to the configuration of the target alters the conductance, and the change in conductance is captured in the output data in real time.

 Capture the binding interaction

-Dissociation of the analyte from the target will elicit the opposite response from association.
+Dissociation of the analyte from the target elicits the opposite response from association.
 As dissociation occurs, the immobilized target typically returns back to its starting structure, reversing the changes that led to the sensor response during association.
 This dissociation rate is also captured in real time.

 View real-time data